 - Single and semi detached units to be sold at market price with net proceeds of sale to be transferred to Social Housing Capital Reserve Fund.
 Upon unit vacancy, units will cease to be part of rent geared to income program and service level standards. - 2.
-The Director of Housing Operations be delegated authority to negotiate the purchase and sale agreement for the Sparks street property in accordance with Council resolution CC2020-02.

-- 3. A community consultation process be under taken and an RFP for architectural services be issued.
-Funding for the estimated costs of \$5.5 Million for this project be recommended to be committed from the Social Housing Capital Reserve Fund. - 4.
+The Director of Housing Operations be delegated authority to sign the purchase and sale agreement and framework agreement for the Sparks street property. - 3.
+A community consultation process be under taken and an RFP for architectural services be issued.
+Funding for the estimated costs of \$5.5 Million for this project be recommended to be funded from the Social Housing Capital Reserve Fund. - 4.
 Work with senior levels of government to ensure that any funding available through various programs has been considered.